hosein-yousefii/MariaDB-replication-docker-stack/README.md

 # Root password for master2 DB.
 export MARIADB_SECOND_ROOT_PASS='qazwsx'

-# Master container address (it depends on the container name "MARIADB_FIRST_DB_NAME" and should be same.
+# Master1 container address (it depends on the container name "MARIADB_FIRST_DB_NAME" and should be same.
 You can specify IP addr instead "NOT RECOMMENDED").
 export MARIADB_FIRST_HOST='db-master1'

-# Slave container address (it depends on the container name "MARIADB_SECOND_DB_NAME" and should be same.
+# Master2 container address (it depends on the container name "MARIADB_SECOND_DB_NAME" and should be same.
 You can specify IP addr instead "NOT RECOMMENDED").
 export MARIADB_SECOND_HOST='db-master2'

 # Your docker bridge IP addr on host.